tannergz123/Dungeon-Crawler/README.md

 Helper.cpp helps to display the map during the gameplay and also contains the prompts the user will see.

-Logic.h constains the constants mapping what each symbol represents in the game.
+Logic.h includes the constants telling what each symbol represents in the game.